-J

-St Chads CE Nursery and Infant school:
+St Chads CE Nursery a Infant school: and

-Name of staff member:
+Name of staff member: :

-Type of training received:
+Type of training receive ed:

-Date of training completed:
+Date of train completed: ning

 Training provided by:

 Profession and title:

-treatment pertaining to name of detailed above and is competent treatment type.
-I recommend that
+to carry out any necess staff member has received the training detailed above an sary treatment pertaining to name of treatment type.
+I re by name of staff member.

 Trainer's signature:

 Print name:

 Date:

-I confirm that I have recei ved the training detailed above.
+I confirm that I have re eceived the training detailed above.

 Staff signature:

 Print name:

 Date: